Brace for more bad weather, DPM tells northerners

 He also said that the Federal goverment and Penang state government have cast aside their political differences to work together to overcome the devastation caused by the floods here.

-The issue is the rainfall may continue to persist for awhile, Shahidan said.

-The federal agencies will provide the assistance to those affected, he said.

-Altogether, 2,348 civilian personnel from various federal agencies are involved in the flood relief work now, and they are assisted by 2,348 from non governmental organisations.
+Altogether, 2,348 civilian personnel from various federal agencies are involved in the flood relief work now.

 Shahidan called on the public to now heed the warnings issued by the weather authorities, adding that Penang should erect a big display screen to inform people of the change in weather patterns, especially in strategic public areas.